1. About aspirin for pain relief

 What if I take too much?

-Taking 1 or 2 extra tablets by accident is unlikely to be harmful.
+Taking 1 or 2 extra tablets is unlikely to be harmful.

 The amount of aspirin that can lead to overdose varies from person to person.